Skip to main content

 Rule 3: Grow and Mirror need each other.
 A single Grow die in a deck of flat-value dice produces good but not spectacular results.
 Add Mirror adjacent to Grow after it has stacked and your output doubles.
 This is the core synergy of every high-floor run.

 Rule 4: Do not stack non-synergizing dice.
-The die in the dungeon dice tier list penalizes Area-plus-Bomb specifically because those dice share a slot without compounding each other.
-Two Bomb dice do not multiply each other.
+The die in the dungeon dice tier list penalizes Area-plus-Bomb specifically because those dice share a slot without building on each other.
+Two Bomb dice do not feed each other.
 Two Area dice hit the same enemies twice but provide nothing beyond doubled raw damage.
-Two Grow dice or a Grow plus Mirror combination compound.
-Spend deck slots on multiplication, not addition.
+A Grow die you replay all fight, a Mirror copying your biggest roll, or a Boost lifting its neighbors: those build on each other.
+Spend deck slots on dice that scale or amplify, not flat-value dice.

 For the full character-by-character breakdown of which starting dice complement the die in the dungeon dice tier list, see the Die in the Dungeon character guide.
 For early-floor tips on choosing your first dice replacements, the Die in the Dungeon tips guide covers the first five floors in detail.